alexanderhanboli/virtualenv-for-ipython-notebook/README.md

 pip install ipykernel
 python -m ipykernel install --user --name=yogurt
 ```
 Then you should be able to switch kernels in the notebook.
 Just go to ipython notebook menu, click *Kernel -> Change kernel* and change the kernel to *yogurt*.
+(If you cannot see this option, just restart the notebook.)